-Prepare your Albuquerque Home to Sell
+How To Prepare Your Albuquerque Home To Sell

 Kitchen and Bathrooms:

 These rooms should be sparkling clean.
 Clear off countertops and refrigerators.
-Remove all magnets and artwork from the refrigerator.
+Remove all magnets and artwork from the fridge.
 Leave your canisters and little else.
 Clean the stove, microwave, and refrigerator.
 Maximize the available counter space to show off all the usable space.
 Organize the pantry, cabinets, and drawers.
 If unsightly, have the tub re-caulked and remove mineral (hard water) deposits and grime from shower walls and glass.

 Primary Storage Areas: